craws/OpenAtlas/sphinx/source/entity/stratigraphic_unit.rst

 ------------------
 In the OpenAtlas database a Stratigraphic unit is a subunit of a :doc:`feature`.
 A Feature can consist of one or more Stratigraphic units (e.g. grave as feature can contain one or more burials, a backfilling, etc.).
-Stratigraphic units themselves are structured in the same way and can be connected to Finds (see: :doc:`artifact`) and :doc:`human_remains` as their subunits.
+Stratigraphic units themselves are structured in the same way and can be connected to :doc:`artifact` and :doc:`human_remains` as their subunits.

 .. image:: sub_unit.jpg